Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Introduction

 \section{Introduction}

-The handling of missing data is a very important step in any data analysis.
-When data are missing completely at random (MCAR) (see \cite{LittleRubin1987}), and either the missingness rate is modest or the sample size is large, removing the incomplete observations from the data, so-called complete-case analysis, will suffice in the vast majority of cases.
-Moreover, there are many adaptations of existing tests that provide better type I error control and better power performance under MCAR data \citep{aleksic2023etal, aleksic2024impute}.
-However, if data are not MCAR, complete-case analysis tends to be disastrous.
-Knowing this, it is of essential importance to have a high-quality test for testing the MCAR assumption.
-Constructing such a test, i.e. improving upon the recent one, is the main aim of this paper.
+Handling of missing data is a very important step in any data analysis.
+When data are missing completely at random (MCAR) \citep{LittleRubin1987}, and either the missingness rate is modest or the sample size is large, removing the incomplete observations from the data, so-called complete-case analysis, will suffice in the vast majority of cases.
+Moreover, there are many adaptations of existing tests that provide better type I error control and better power performance under MCAR data \citep{aleksic2023etAl, aleksic2024impute}.
+However, if data are not MCAR, complete-case analysis tends to be disastrous, producing biased estimates, shifted confidence intervals and tests with little to no type I error control.
+Knowing this, it is of essential importance to have a high-quality test for testing the MCAR assumption; consequently, there has been quite a lot of interest in testing whether it holds, or not.